futuretap/FTLinearActivityIndicator/README.md

 [![Platform](https://img.shields.io/cocoapods/p/FTLinearActivityIndicator.svg?style=flat)](http://cocoapods.org/pods/FTLinearActivityIndicator)

 iPhone X does not display the network activity indicator anymore.
-This framework brings it back by placing an activity indicator in the upper left of the screen on top of the regular status bar items.
+This framework brings it back by placing an activity indicator in the upper right of the screen on top of the regular status bar items.

 Since a circular indicator wouldn't fit, a rectangular [KITT scanner](https://giphy.com/gifs/scanner-vD9c1fVxaYZnq)-like indicator with a gradient is shown.
 The indicator UI can be used standalone or as a "fix" for the iOS network activity indicator (using the existing API).

 <img src="screenshot.gif">

 ## Integration
-### Use as a fix for the system network activity indicator
+### As a fix for the system network activity indicator

-In your app delegate's didFinishLaunching method, just call
+In your app delegate's `didFinishLaunching` method, just call

     UIApplication.configureLinearNetworkActivityIndicatorIfNeeded()

-Then, use the standard network activity indicator just as you're used to.
+Then, use the standard network activity indicator as usual.

-### Use as a standalone view
+### As a standalone view

 Include a `FTLinearActivityIndicator` view in your storyboard or instantiate it from code.
 The class supports the following methods and properties, using a similar API as the iOS `UIActivityIndicatorView`: